Tiramisu Overnight Oats

 • Swap the coffee.
 If you don’t like the taste of coffee, swap the instant coffee for a drizzle of almond butter.
 It won’t have the exact same flavor, but it’ll be creamy and delicious nonetheless!

 • Make layers.
-For a more traditional tiramisu ‘look,’ mix the yogurt and maple syrup separately, then layer each mason jar with oats, yogurt, more oats, yogurt, and a dusting of cocoa powder.
+For a more traditional tiramisu ‘look,’ mix the yogurt and maple syrup separately, then layer each mason jar with oats, yogurt, more oats, yogurt, and a dusting of cocoa powder (as pictured).

 • Make tiramisu protein overnight oats.
 Add one scoop of your favorite vanilla or chocolate-flavored protein powder.